Mastercard/mastercard-idassist-reference-app/README.md

 * Navigate to the root directory of the project within a terminal command line window and execute `mvn spring-boot:run`.

 #### After that you can see all the menu options, such as:
-1. User Identity Retrieval
-2. User Identity Verification
-3. TrustScore
-4. SMS OTP
-5. Device Authentication
+0. Exit
-6. Document Data Extraction
+1. Document Data Extraction
-7. Medicare Card Verification
+2. Medicare Card Verification
-8. Passport Verification
+3. Passport Verification
-9. Driving License Verification
+4. Driving License Verification
-10. Document Data Extraction For Web
+5. Document Data Extraction For Web
-11. 'ID Verify' User Identity Retrieval
+6. User Identity Retrieval
-12. 'ID Verify' User Identity Verification
+7. User Identity Verification
-13. 'ID Verify' Trust Score
+8. Trust Score
-14. 'ID Verify' Device Authentication
+9. Device Authentication
-15. 'ID Verify' Device Authentication Verification
+10. Device Authentication Verification
-16. 'ID Verify' visa Verification
-17. Exit
+11. Visa Verification
+12. SMS OTP

 ### Use cases based in the above menu <a name="use-cases"></a>

-#### 1. User Identity Retrieval

-This API provides information about an individual user either with the last 4 digits of SSN or National ID.
-- Endpoint `../mcidassist/user-identities` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference)
-- See details of implementation in method `performUserIdentityRetrieval` in [Application.java](./src/main/java/com/mastercard/developer/Application.java)
-- Request data in method `getIdentity` in [UserExample.java](./src/main/java/com/mastercard/developer/example/UserExample.java)

-#### 2. User Identity Verification

-Verifies user entered Personally Identifiable Information (PII) by returning a true/false or matching score per attribute along with an overall trust score for the record.
-- Endpoint `../mcidassist/user-verifications` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference)
-- See details of implementation in method `performUserIdentityVerification` in [Application.java](./src/main/java/com/mastercard/developer/Application.java)
-- Request data in method `getIdentityVerificationUserInfo` in [UserExample.java](./src/main/java/com/mastercard/developer/example/UserExample.java)

-#### 3. TrustScore

-This API will provide trust information about an individual user.
-- Endpoint `../mcidassist/trust-score` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference)
-- See details of implementation in method `performTrustScore` in [Application.java](./src/main/java/com/mastercard/developer/Application.java)
-- Request data in method `getTrustScoreUserInfo` in [TrustScoreExample.java](./src/main/java/com/mastercard/developer/example/TrustScoreExample.java)

-#### 4. SMS OTP

-Create and Send a One-Time Passcode (OTP) via SMS to the phone number provided, and verify that the provided code matches One-Time Passcode (OTP) sent via SMS during `/sms-otps`.
-- details of implementation in method `performSmsOtpFlow` in [Application.java](./src/main/java/com/mastercard/developer/Application.java).

--  First endpoint `../mcidassist/sms-otps` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference), and request data in methods `getSmsOtp` in [SmsOtpExample.java](./src/main/java/com/mastercard/developer/example/SmsOtpExample.java).

--  Second endpoint `../mcidassist/sms-otp-verifications` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference),  and request data in methods `getOtpVerification` in [SmsOtpExample.java](./src/main/java/com/mastercard/developer/example/SmsOtpExample.java).

-#### 5. Device Authentication

-It provides a `redirectTargetUrl` for a given device IP Address.
-The `redirectTargetUrl` can be used to retrieve a `verificationFingerprint` which is used to retrieve a phone number for a device `verificationFingerprint`.

-- Details of implementation in method `performDeviceAuthentication` in [Application.java](./src/main/java/com/mastercard/developer/Application.java).

--  First endpoint `../mcidassist/device-authentications` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference),and request data in methods `getDeviceIpAddress` in [DeviceAuthenticationExample.java](./src/main/java/com/mastercard/developer/example/DeviceAuthenticationExample.java).

--  Second endpoint `../mcidassist/device-authentication-verifications` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference),and request data in methods `getDeviceVerificationFingerprint` in [DeviceAuthenticationExample.java](./src/main/java/com/mastercard/developer/example/DeviceAuthenticationExample.java).

-#### 6. Document Data Extraction
+#### 1. Document Data Extraction

 Return a provider token to be passed to the MIDS Liveness SDK module.
-- Details of implementation in method `performDataExtraction` in [Application.java](./src/main/java/com/mastercard/developer/Application.java).
+- Details of implementation in class [DataExtractionOption](./src/main/java/com/mastercard/developer/menu/option/DataExtractionOption.java)

 -  First endpoint `../idverify/data-extractions/access-tokens` in [API Reference](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference), and request data in method `getAccessTokenExample` in [DataExtractionsServiceExample.java](./src/main/java/com/mastercard/developer/example/DataExtractionsServiceExample.java).